AI Agent Pricing

 Can you measure a clean, attributable outcome?

-Does your agent execute multi-step workflows with clear deliverables?
+Does your agent run multi-step workflows with clear deliverables?

 Does your agent handle varied tasks with unpredictable volume?

-At each junction, ask yourself: is this a business constraint or a technical one?
-If it's technical (you can't measure outcomes yet), that's a roadmap problem, not a permanent pricing decision.
-The strongest model you can credibly support today is the one to start with.
-Plan to evolve toward outcomes as your attribution capabilities mature.
+At each junction, ask whether the constraint is a business one or a technical one.
+If you can't measure outcomes yet, that's a roadmap problem, not a permanent pricing decision.
+Start with the strongest model you can credibly support today, and plan to move toward outcomes as your attribution improves.

 Challenge